allen-cell-animated/cell-catalog/src/pages/cell-line/AICS-10-55/index.md

       total_sites_sequenced: 24
       mutations_identified: 0
   off_targets_caption: "Potential off-targets were identified using Cas-OFFinder; ~4 off-targets in exons and ~4 most likely to cut off-targets (having fewest # of flaws relative to on-target) were sanger sequenced to confirm no off-target editing"
+stem_cell_characteristics:
+  pluripotency_analysis:
+    - marker: "NANOG"
+      positive_cells: 99.9
+    - marker: "SOX2"
+      positive_cells: 99.9
+    - marker: "OCT4"
+      positive_cells: 97.4
+    - marker: "SSEA-1"
+      positive_cells: 0.45
+    - marker: "SSEA-3"
+      positive_cells: 95.2
+    - marker: "TRA-160"
+      positive_cells: 97.2
+  pluripotency_caption: "iPSCs were stained with directly conjugated antibodies from BD Biosciences, acquired using a FACSAria III Fusion (BD Biosciences), and analyzed using FlowJo software (Treestar, Inc.).
+Doublets were excluded, then marker-specific gates were set according to corresponding fluorescence-minus-one (FMO) controls."
+  trilineage_differentiation:
+    - germ_layer: "Ectoderm"
+      marker: "PAX6"
+      percent_positive_cells: 98.5
+    - germ_layer: "Endoderm"
+      marker: "SOX17"
+      percent_positive_cells: 76.1
+    - germ_layer: "Mesoderm"
+      marker: "Brachyury"
+      percent_positive_cells: 97
+  trilineage_caption: "iPSCs were subjected to a 5-7 day, non-terminal, directed differentiation using the STEMdiff™ Trilineage Differentiation Kit (STEMCELL Technologies, Inc.).
+Cells were stained for markers of Ectoderm, Endoderm, and Mesoderm lineages using directly conjugated antibodies from BD Biosciences.
+Gating was based on isotype controls."
+  cardiomyocyte_differentiation:
+    troponin_percent_positive: "95 (1)"
+    day_of_beating_percent: "80 (5)"
+    day_of_beating_range: "d7-d8"
+  cardiomyocyte_differentiation_caption: "iPSCs were differentiated to cardiomyocytes and observed for initiation of beating starting at day 6.
+At ~day 20, cells were fixed and stained with anti-cardiac Troponin T (BD Biosciences) and gating was based on an isotype control.
+Range observed across multiple experiments is shown for Day of beating initiation; number of experiments is shown in ()."
+  rnaseq_analysis:
+    - image: StemCellCharacterization_rnaseq_SEC61B.png
+      caption: "Transcript levels of stem cell markers and edited locus.
+Heat maps are based on log2 normalized read counts.
+Cardiomyocyte samples at Day 5 and Day 20 are shown for comparison.
+Unedited Stem Cell samples are from passage 14 and passage 8.
+SEC61B-mEGFP samples are from two independent clones."
 ---